 | 4BR from | $2.87M | ~$2.72M | -$150K |

-The Developer Behind Hudson Place: Qingjian's Media Circle Play
+The developer behind Hudson Place: Qingjian's Media Circle stake

-Qingjian Realty is not new to Media Circle.
-With the Hudson Place Residences site awarded, they now control two adjacent residential plots on the same street — a rare level of influence over supply and pricing in a single micro-market.
+Qingjian now controls two adjacent residential plots on Media Circle, rare influence over supply and pricing in a single micro-market.

 | Project | Location | Land Cost | Units | Status |